 Have you had a dental check up recently?
 Have your equine residents?
 Those new to providing sanctuary to equine residents may be surprised to learn that dental checks and procedures (the most common being referred to as “floating”) are a vital element in keeping residents healthy and happy.
+In addition, equines who have proper and regular dental care live longer.
 Within most sanctuary contexts, it is nearly impossible to provide equines with enough grazing to wear down their teeth in a natural way.
 This can cause serious issues as their teeth grow continually throughout their life.
 The way in which their teeth become worn down often causes irregular, sharp points, which can cause injuries and ulcers in their mouths, making eating painful.
 This resource covers the basics of equine dental care.

-All equine residents should have at least one dental check up a year.
-This interval may need to increase to twice a year based on age and health.
+All equine residents should have at least one dental check-up a year.
+This interval may need to increase to twice a year based on age (young residents and senior residents) and health.
 In fact, age can be estimated by a professional during a dental exam.
 Part of an equine dental health plan includes “floating” their teeth.
 This is a necessary procedure done by veterinarians at least once per year.
 After an oral examination, an equine dentist or veterinarian will use a small rasp or file (called a float) to gently file down any sharp edges or hooks on their teeth and create a level surface to help the equine resident chew more efficiently and prevent injury and discomfort.

-Exams may include a brief assessment of the external (jaw) and internal parts of the oral cavity, but a full assessment is generally necessary and may include an examination of the lips, cheeks, lymph nodes, tongue, gums, and palate, as well as the teeth.
-The exam may require sedation in some equines, as the mouth may be flushed and a mouth speculum placed so the veterinarian is able to fully examine the inside of the equine resident’s mouth.
+Exams may include a brief assessment of the external (jaw) and internal parts of the oral cavity.
+Still, a full assessment is generally necessary and may include an examination of the lips, cheeks, lymph nodes, tongue, gums, palate, and teeth.
+The exam may require sedation in some equines, as the mouth may be flushed and a mouth speculum placed so the veterinarian can fully examine the inside of the equine resident’s mouth.
 Sometimes radiography may be suggested.

 As you may have guessed, there are different concerns for foal dental development, adolescent, adult, and mature equines.
-While all equines should receive at least yearly dental exams, foals up to 18 months should be checked specifically for any possible tooth or jaw malformation.
-Adolescent equines (18 months to 4-5 years of age) should be checked twice a year, as they will be losing their 24 baby teeth and 36 to 44 new adult teeth will be erupting.
+While all equines should receive at least yearly dental exams, foals up to 18 months should be checked specifically for any possible tooth or jaw malformation at time of falling and a few months later and then every 6 months or so unless otherwise advised by an experienced veterinarian.
+Adolescent equines (18 months to 4-5 years of age) should be checked twice a year, as they will start losing their 24 baby teeth around 2 years of age or so, and 36 to 44 new adult teeth will erupt.
 During this time, they may have stubborn baby teeth that need removal, the removal of wolf teeth, and are particularly susceptible to sharp enamel points that can cause injuries in the mouth.
 Senior horses can actually “run out of teeth ” and develop periodontal disease and may require more than one dental check a year.